-New Ph.D.
-Program in Youth Development and Family Science
+Ph.D.
+Program in Youth Development and Family Sciences

-Designed to prepare you to conduct high-impact research addressing the problems, issues, and needs relevant to developing youth, their families, and the communities in which they live.
-This PhD is appropriate whether you plan to pursue a tenure-track faculty position or a career in the government, nonprofit, or private sectors.
+Earn your Ph.D from one of the top 10 public universities in the United States.
+Our YDFS program will prepare you to conduct high-impact research addressing the problems, issues, and needs relevant to developing youth, their families, and the communities in which they live.
+This Ph.D is appropriate whether you plan to pursue a tenure-track faculty position or a career in the government, nonprofit, or private sectors.

-Taught by exceptional faculty at a Research I, AAU University, the program curriculum offers a robust foundation built on advanced research methods and techniques, youth and family theories, and electives that allow you to pursue your own specialty areas.
+Taught by exceptional faculty, the program curriculum offers a robust foundation built on advanced research methods and techniques, youth and family theories, and electives that allow you to pursue your own specialty areas.

 - How to Apply